-Please note that new information will be held until the next June for data release.
+Please note that new information will be held until the following month for data release.
 Thank you for sharing your insights.

 The CHP Installation Database Website is designed to provide straightforward information about existing CHP in the United States.
-The information is presented in table format, with each state having its own table of existing CHP systems.
+The information is presented in table format, with each state or territory having its own table of existing CHP systems.
 The tables show each state's existing CHP systems with information about the site name, location, capacity, application, operating year, prime mover, and fuel type.

 There are several ways to access information about existing CHP systems, depending on the user's desired outcome.

 The Filter Function: The filter function is available on any of the individual state pages.
 After choosing a facility on the map and selecting it, a table of existing CHP systems will appear on a new page.
 Alternatively, you can go directly to a list of state facilities by selecting the state name from the drop-down menu above the map.
 At the top of the table, there are headings for each of the pieces of information available in the table.
 There is also a filter function, which allows the user to sort the data by the desired information.